BeWelcome/rox/INSTALL.md

 Wait a few minutes for containers to build and start (it might take awhile).
 Project is running at [http://localhost:8080](http://localhost:8080).

-If you want to import geonames data, run the following (this operation might take awhile!):
+If you want to import geonames data, run the following (this operation takes awhile!):

     ```bash
     $ make install-geonames